-Traveling is a story that many dream of writing but never pick up the pen to do so.
+Travelling is a story that many dream of writing but never pick up the pen to do so.
 Hopping on a plane, disappearing for days, months, or years… sometimes getting up the courage to embark is the hardest part.
-Then as you set foot out in the vast world, you realize that this journey is going to teach you things you would never have learned at home.
-There are some lessons that only traveling alone can teach you.
+Then as you set foot out in the vast world, you realise that this journey is going to teach you things you would never have learned at home.
+There are some lessons that only travelling alone can teach you.

 1. You depend purely on yourself

 If you have ever been told you are too dependent on others or are completely selfless, then travel will transform you into an independent, invincible person.
 You will learn not only how to do what is best for you and no one else, you will know what it means to trust your gut feeling and go with it.
 Furthermore, you will learn responsibility, time management, strategy, and budgeting.

 When you are on your own, no one is going to pay your bills for you or hold your hand at the doctor’s office.
 You have to figure out everything about getting around more or less unassisted.
 Yes, it can be mortifying, but you will not regret the results.

 New cultures can be bizarre, mind-boggling, and honestly, frustrating.
 Culture shock will not be an alien idea to you as you travel.
 Your first round with it will be the worst.
 The second and third time will come and go like the sniffles.
 Travelling means understanding that everyone and every culture has its unique quirks and norms, and you learn to accept those differences instead of fighting them.

 3. You figure out your passion

 Travelling alone gives you a lot of time to just sit and think about the world and your place in it.
 You can reflect on your life, who you are, and what you want.
 Travelling, after all, means following your heart and living as you choose to live, so do not be surprised if you unearth your purpose while traipsing through a jungle or cave spelunking.

 Read more – Nine tips to travel the world solo

 4. You learn how to live without luxuries